mikeDG/dotNetAccordion/README.md

 dotNetAccordion
 ===============

-jQuery Accordion plugin that persists changes across postbacks.
+jQuery Accordion plugin that persists changes across postbacks in viewstate.

-The plugin will save the state (collapsed/exapnded) of the panels in asp:HiddenField.
+The plugin will save the panels state (collapsed/exapnded) asp:HiddenField.